Why novelty, scale, and time compression fail together

 Drop novelty

 Choose proven technology, but "proven" means proven for this specific use case by this team or a comparable one, not just familiar by name.
-A platform with extensive production history elsewhere is still novel if nobody in the team has operated it under these constraints.
+A platform with an extensive production history elsewhere is still novel if nobody in the organization has operated it under these constraints.

 Drop scale

-Some systems can't be partially deployed — an authentication provider migration or control plane upgrade affects 100% of infrastructure or 0%.
+Some systems can't be partially deployed.
+An authentication provider cutover, or a wire-protocol change with no negotiation path, affects 100% of the system or 0%.
 For those, dropping scale means deferring until one of the other two factors can be eliminated.

 Drop time compression

 Push back on the deadline.
-Observation is what makes novelty at scale survivable, and time compression removes the window for it.
+Observation is what makes novelty at scale survivable, and time compression removes the window in which it can be sustained.

 When the deadline can't be moved, buy back time inside it.
 Split the project into deliverables that ship independently.
 Independent releases create an observation window between them.
 That window is what time compression took away.

-Make observation a first-class milestone, not something squeezed into whatever time development doesn't use.
+Make observation a first-class milestone, not something squeezed into whatever time development doesn't have.

 Procurement as hidden time compression